bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

     Inline elements simply mean that they are displayed by the browser in an inline format.

-3. TRBL: Top, Right, Bottom, Left
+3. Content, Padding, Border, Margin

 4. You are using the Cross axis(Y axis)